gayatrichirmade24/ai-based-skill-wastage/README.md

 - Add real job-market datasets for demand-based recommendations
 - Add advanced NLP models or embeddings for deeper skill matching
 - Add organization-level skill wastage analytics

+## Contributors
+Purvi Panwalkar
+Nisha Kuvalekar
+Gayatri Chirmade

+## License

+This project is developed for educational, academic, and research purposes only.

+## Recommended .gitignore
+node_modules/
+dist/
+__pycache__/
+.env
+*.pyc

+## GitHub Commands
+git add .
+git commit -m "Updated project documentation" git push

+## Acknowledgements

+Special thanks to mentors, faculty members, and team members for their continuous guidance, encouragement, and support throughout the development of this project.

+## Conclusion

+The AI Skill Wastage Detection System provides an innovative solution for identifying hidden skill underutilization among students and professionals.
+By combining resume analysis, skill comparison, and intelligent recommendation systems, the platform helps users align their abilities with suitable career opportunities.

+The project contributes toward improved employability, better career planning, and more effective utilization of human potential in the modern workforce.